fspoettel/thirtytwopixels/README.md

 If your pi is not using the hostname `raspberrypi.local`, you will need to adjust `ZMQ_HOST` in `./client/matrix.py`.

-> ℹ️ The client assumes that `cover.jpg` files are stored in the album folders alongside files.
+> ℹ️ It is assumed that `cover.jpg` files are stored in the album folders alongside music files.
 If that is not the case, you'll need to implement a module analogous to `./client/mpd.py` and call its `get_cover` method in `./on_song_change.py`.
 The method should return an absolute file system path to an image.

 ### Server setup